jerdog/auth0-blog/_posts/2018-10-03-develop-modern-apps-with-react-graphql-apollo-and-add-authentication.markdown

 **TL;DR:** Modern applications are increasingly data driven, which leads to a lot of time spent fetching, filtering, and aggregating data.
 When implemented with the [Apollo platform](https://www.apollographql.com/docs/fundamentals/platform.html), GraphQL reduces the complexity associated with data fetching and enables developers to take advantage of incredible tooling for crafting flexible APIs.
 In this tutorial, we'll explore how to build a production-ready application with GraphQL, React and Apollo.
 Finally, we'll wrap it up by learning how to add authentication with Auth0.
 The [completed code is available on GitHub](https://github.com/auth0-blog/book-app).

-{% include tweet_quote.html quote_text="Learn how to develop and secure modern applications with GraphQL, React and Auth0." %}
+{% include tweet_quote.html quote_text="Learn how to develop and secure modern applications with GraphQL, React, Apollo, and Auth0." %}

 ---